Vantage Investment Philosophy – Part 2: Investing in Listed Property and Infrastructure Sectors

 Defining the Sectors

-Listed Infrastructure comprises of publicly traded companies that own, operate or develop physical infrastructure assets critical to economies and societal functioning.
-The main listed infrastructure sub-sectors include transportation (toll roads, airports, ports, freight and passenger railways), utilities (electric, gas, water, renewable energy), energy (oil & gas storage and transportation, pipe- lines, midstream energy) and communications (wireless communication towers, data centres).
+Listed Infrastructurecomprises of publicly traded companies that own, develop or operate physical infrastructure assets critical to economies and societal functioning.
+The main listed infrastructure sub-sectors include transportation (toll roads, airports, ports, freight and passenger railways), utilities (electric, gas, water, renewable energy), energy (oil & gas storage and transportation, pipelines, midstream energy) and communications (wireless communication towers, data centres).

 Benefits of Investing in Real Assets like Property and Infrastructure

-3. Portfolio Diversification: Incorporating real assets enhances diversification due to their distinct characteristics compared to traditional stocks and bonds.
+- Portfolio Diversification: Incorporating real assets enhances portfolio diversification due to their distinct characteristics compared to traditional stocks and bonds.
 They typically have low correlations with other asset classes, reducing overall portfolio volatility.
-Additionally, different sectors within real assets respond uniquely to economic factors, providing further diversification.
+Additionally, different sectors within real assets respond uniquely to economic factors, providing further diversification benefits.

-4. Defensive Characteristics: Listed infrastructure and property exhibit defensive traits, often performing well during economic downturns.
-The essential nature of these assets—housing, energy, and transportation—ensures demand regardless of economic conditions.
-Long-term contracts provide insulation from short-term fluctuations, with the intention of adding stability to portfolios during market turbulence.
+- Defensive Characteristics: Listed infrastructure exhibits defensive traits, often performing well during economic downturns.
+The essential nature of these assets—housing, energy, and transportation ensures demand is consistent, regardless of economic conditions.
+Long-term contracts provide insulation from short-term fluctuations, therefore adding stability to portfolios during market turbulence.

 Risks of Investing in Real Assets like Property and Infrastructure

-3. Regulatory and Political Risk: Property and infrastructure assets are heavily influenced by government policies and regulations.
-Changes in zoning laws, environmental regulations or infra- structure spending priorities can potentially impact asset values and operational costs.
-Political instability or shifts in government stance towards private ownership of essential assets can also pose risks to investors in these Due to the nuances of these regulatory and political risks, it is important to co-invest with experienced managers who have strong expertise in the sector, as they can better navigate these complex landscapes and mitigate potential risks.
+- Regulatory and Political Risk: Property and infrastructure assets can be heavily influenced by government policies and regulations.
+Changes in zoning laws, environmental regulations or infrastructure spending priorities can potentially impact asset values and operational costs.
+Political instability or shifts in government stance towards private ownership of essential assets can also pose risks to investors in the infrastructure sector.
+Due to the nuances of these regulatory and political risks, it is important to co-invest with experienced managers who have strong expertise in the sector, as they can better navigate these complex landscapes and mitigate potential risks.

 Advantages of Investing Globally Versus Locally